PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 **Note**: Within PowerDNS, the 'algorithm' for RSASHA1 keys is modulated based on the NSEC3 setting.
 So if an algorithm=7 key is imported in a zone with no configured NSEC3, it will appear as algorithm 5!

-# Records, Keys, signatures, hashes within PowerDNSSEC in online signing mode
+# Records, Keys, signatures, hashes within PowerDNS in online signing mode
-Within PowerDNSSEC live signing, keys are stored separately from the zone records.
+Within PowerDNS live signing, keys are stored separately from the zone records.
 Zone data are only combined with signatures and keys when requests come in over the internet.

 Each zone can have a number of keys associated with it, with varying key lengths.
 Typically 1 or at most 2 of these keys are employed as actual Zone Signing Keys (ZSKs).
 During normal operations, this means that only 1 ZSK is 'active', and the other is inactive.